Eastern Connecticut State University logo

 1937

-Renamed Willimantic State Teachers College after beginning to grant bachelor's degrees.
+Renamed Willimantic State Teachers College and begins granting bachelor's degrees.

 1946

-Shafer Hall was dedicated, replacing the original Normal School building destroyed by fire.
+Shafer Hall dedicated, replacing the original Normal School building destroyed by fire.

 1953